Jareth: Themes and analysis

+Academic John Patrick Pazdziora argued that while the obvious age gap between Sarah and Jareth may invoke the cautionary fairy tale of the Wolf and Red Riding Hood, "with its grim warnings against sexual predation", Jareth can best be understood as a father figure and mystagogue who facilitates Sarah's transformation from child to adult by appearing as an stern authority to be overcome, enabling Sarah to reject and free herself from parental oversight and her own childish fantasies.
+Pazdziora noted "paternal support", "deep affinity" and belief in Sarah expressed in Jareth's songs "As the World Falls Down" and "Within You", drawing comparisons to Bowie's 1971 song "Kooks" as a father's acknowledgement that his children will soon grow and live their own lives.
+Academic Shiloh Carroll similarly read Jareth as a dream guide because Sarah learns to defy him in order to find her way and exerts control over her own imagination by rejecting him.

 Reception

 Although Labyrinth received mixed reviews, Jareth has earned a mostly positive reception from entertainment critics.
 Francie Noyes of The Arizona Republic found Jareth "a wonderful fantasy character, alternately wicked and compelling."
 Sheila Benson of the Los Angeles Times considered Jareth to be one of the film's strong points, writing, "he has a nice, mocking sense of irony, and he looks suitably magical with his Kabuki lion-mane hair ...
 He might, in fact, make a fine Shakespearean Oberon, and he'd hardly have to change costume."
 Paul Byrnes of The Sydney Morning Herald also likened Jareth to Oberon as a "charming tempter", although found that "his characterisation suffers because he constantly breaks into song."
 Mary Mae Goris of the Irish Independent wrote, "with staring hair and svelte in clinging pantaloons and high hessians [...] he'd make a good Hans Heiling if he could sing."